Sergio-E-Zanotto/GRIT-A-Dataset-of-Group-Reference-Recognition-in-Italian/README.md

 Introducing **GRIT** (Group Reference for Italian), a comprehensive multi-domain dataset annotated for group reference recognition (GRR) in Italian.

 **in:**
-[GRIT: A Dataset of Group Reference Recognition in Italian](https://aclanthology.org/2024.lrec-main.701) (Zanotto et al., LREC-COLING 2024)
+- Sergio E. Zanotto, Qi Yu, Miriam Butt, and Diego Frassinelli.
+2024.
+GRIT: A Dataset of Group Reference Recognition in Italian.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 7963–7970, Torino, Italia.
+ELRA and ICCL.
+[GRIT: A Dataset of Group Reference Recognition in Italian](https://aclanthology.org/2024.lrec-main.701)

 ## Overview